-Analysis: The granting of the variance to the winery road setback (within 100 feet from a private road which serves adjoining properties where 300 feet is required) will not adversely affect the health or safety of persons residing or working in the neighborhood of the property.
+Analysis: The granting of the variance to the winery road setback (within 20 feet from a private road which serves adjoining properties where 300 feet is required) will not adversely affect the health or safety of persons residing or working in the neighborhood of the property.
 Various County departments have reviewed the Project and commented regarding water, waste water disposal, access, building permits, and fire protection.
 Conditions are recommended which will incorporate these comments into the project to assure protection of public health and safety.

-11. Grant of the variance in the case of other groundwater basins, or areas which do not overlay an identified groundwater basin, where grant of the variance cannot satisfy the criteria specified for approval or waiver of a groundwater permit under Section 13.15.070 or 13.15.080, substantial evidence has not been presented demonstrating that the grant of the variance might cause a significant adverse affect on any underlying groundwater basin or area which does not overlay an identified groundwater basin.
+11. Grant of the variance in the case of other groundwater basins, or areas which do not overlay an identified groundwater basin, where grant of the variance cannot satisfy the criteria specified for approval or waiver of a groundwater permit under Section 13.15.070 or

+13.15.080, substantial evidence has not been presented demonstrating that the grant of the variance might cause a significant adverse affect on any underlying groundwater basin or area which does not overlay an identified groundwater basin.

 Analysis: The subject property is not located in a "groundwater deficient area" as identified in Section 13.15.010 of the Napa County Code.
 Minimum thresholds for water use have been established by the Department of Public Works using reports by the United States Geological Survey (USGS).
 These reports are the result of water resources investigations performed by the USGS in cooperation with the Napa County Flood Control and Water Conservation District.
 Any project which reduces water usage or any water usage which is at or below the established threshold is, for purposes of the application of the County's Groundwater Conservation Ordinance, assumed not to have a significant effect on groundwater levels.
-Based on the submitted Phase One water availability analysis, the 19.73 acre subject valley-area parcel has a water availability calculation of 19.73 acre feet per year (af/yr), which is arrived at by multiplying its approximately 19.73 acre size by a one acre feet per year per acre fair share water use factor.
-The Water Demand Calculations submitted for the project placed water demand for the winery including hospitality functions and incidental retail and office use, vineyard, and landscaping at 9.0 af/yr.
+Based on the submitted Phase One water availability analysis, the 11.31 acre subject valley-area parcel has a water availability calculation of 11.31 acre feet per year (af/yr), which is arrived at by multiplying its approximately 11.31 acre size by a one acre feet per year per acre fair share water use factor.
+The Water Demand Calculations submitted for the project placed water demand for the winery including hospitality functions and incidental retail and office use, vineyard, and landscaping at 3.15 af/yr.
+Existing conditions for water demand is 3.45 af/yr.
+The new project demand is a reduction of 0.30 af/yr from existing conditions due to proposed demolition of the residence.
 Based upon this figure, the project would be well below the established threshold for groundwater use on the property.
 The County is not aware of, nor has it received any reports of, groundwater shortages near the project area.
-The project will not interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater level.
+The project will not interfere substantially with groundwater recharge such that there would be a net deficit in aguifer volume or a lowering of the local groundwater level.